Performing a hard refresh

 Hold the Control key, press the F5 key.

-Or, hold the Control key, click the Refresh button.
+Or, hold the Control key, and click the Refresh button.

 Last updated